Fire services

 We advise:

-Exercise a high degree of caution in Timor-Leste due to safety and the ongoing impact of public health measures.
+Exercise a high degree of caution in Timor-Leste due to the threat of crime and limited healthcare options.

-Exercise a high degree of caution in Timor-Leste due to safety and the ongoing impact of public health measures.
+Exercise a high degree of caution in Timor-Leste due to the threat of crime and limited healthcare options.

-Exercise a high degree of caution in Timor-Leste due to safety and the ongoing impact of public health measures.
+Exercise a high degree of caution in Timor-Leste due to the threat of crime and limited healthcare options.

 Full travel advice: Safety